Product Description

 Price On Back Cover Verifies This LP As First Pressing: ¥ 2,000

 Japanese vinyl pressings are highly sought after by audiophiles and collectors, due to their premium sound quality and beautifully presented packaging.
 The sonic quality of Japanese records is regarded as the best in the world.
 No wonder all the original Mobile Fidelity Sound Lab records were pressed in Japan!
 The covers are printed on better quality heavy stock paper too.
-Nice condition original Japanese pressings are becoming scarcer ~ and therefore more collectable and valuable every year.
+Near Mint condition original Japanese pressings are becoming scarcer ~ and therefore more collectable and valuable every year.

 Side 1: